What is meditation?

 Meditation also comes in a huge variety of flavors and styles.
 It’s practiced within the worlds major religions and it’s studied by neuroscientists, doctors and psychologists.
 For some it’s a sacred or spiritual practice, or part of a personal development program.
 For others it’s a way of getting through the day with a little less anxiety or stress.
 In sport and business, people use it to help them excel, and at home people use it to sleep better, improve their health and manage stress.
 There are even those who take up meditation in the hope of developing or enhancing psychic abilities, or chasing out-of-body experiences.
 With so many different purposes, it’s not surprising that people think about meditation in all kinds of ways.

 Even when people are meditating for the same purpose, they still might choose different meditation techniques or methods.
 For example, some practitioners associate meditation with breathing techniques, others with chanting.
 Still others might associate it with a certain posture, with guided visualization or relaxing the body part by part.
-There are a multitude choices: eyes open or closed, guided or silent, controlled or natural breathing, standing or sitting, moving or still, insight or tranquility, and so on.
+There are a multitude of choices: eyes open or closed, guided or silent, controlled or natural breathing, standing or sitting, moving or still, insight or tranquility, and so on.

 And not only are there various techniques, there are also various recommendations about where, when and how long you should meditate for.
 Some schools suggest that you should meditate for twenty minutes twice a day.
 Others insist that you’ll need to do two hourly ‘sittings’ daily in order to make progress.
 Still others suggest that you can meditate in 30 seconds flat; as you walk, or talk, or as you wash the dishes.